cis-ds/course-site/content/notes/decision-trees.markdown

 ##  [1] 7 4 9 7 6 6 4 7 4 6
 ```

-You repeat this process many times (say `\(k = 1000\)`), then estimate your quantity or model of interest on each sample.
+You repeat this process many times (say $k = 1000$), then estimate your quantity or model of interest on each sample.
 Then finally you average across all the bootstrapped samples to calculate the final model or statistical estimator.

 As with other resampling methods, each individual sample will have some degree of bias to it.
 However by averaging across all the bootstrapped samples you cancel out much of this bias.
 Most importantly, averaging a set of observations reduces **variance** - you achieve stable estimates of the prediction accuracy or overall model error.